testflows/TestFlows-WebSite/source/_posts/blog/how-to-break-your-tests-into-steps.md

 In many cases, writing a good test can be as hard as writing good application code.
 While readability and maintainability are both desirable features in application code, they are not always required.
-For tests, on the other hand, readability and maintainability are a must.<!-- more --> This article will explore a simple approach to making your tests better and show how you can improve your tests by breaking them into steps.
+For tests, on the other hand, readability and maintainability are a must.<!-- more -->
+This article will explore a simple approach to making your tests better and show how you can improve your tests by breaking them into steps.
-Because there are different types, we will specifically focus on the writing of a functional test.
+Because there are different types of tests, we will specifically focus on the writing of a functional test.

-# Something to Test
+# Something to test

 To explore a manner in which we can make a test better, we need to write one.
 For this we need something to test.
 What could it be?
 After much thought and for no